 There's plenty more available from Den of Geek's set visit, including numerous interviews with some of the film's cast - all of which emphasize Shane Black's focus on developing concrete characters who fans will feel for and connect with, much like the original film from 1987.
 You can read the entire report here!

-Visit the Predator: Badlands movie information page for up-to-date info on the upcoming Predator movie, from the film's official plot synopsis and release date, to where in the Predator movie timeline the film takes place!
-New information is constantly being added, so check back often!
+Dan Trachtenberg's Predator: Badlands hits theaters November 7th, 2025!
+Be sure to also bookmark the Predator: Badlands movie information page for up-to-date info on the upcoming Predator movie - from the film's official plot synopsis and release date, to where in the Predator movie timeline the film takes place!